BOOK MANUSCRIPT

 EDITED VOLUME

-UNPREDICTABLE ARCHITECTURES: THE POLITICS OF GARDENING IN LATIN AMERICAN CULTURE
+UNPREDICTABLE ARCHITECTURES: THE AESTHETICS AND POLITICS OF GARDENING IN LATIN AMERICA

 Brill – Under Review